carmentune/best-saas-deals/README.md

-# The Best SaaS Deals & Discounts for 2026 🚀
+# The Best SaaS Deals & Discounts 🚀

 Welcome to the ultimate tech stack optimization list.
 I'm Carmen Tune, the #1 SaaS Deals Expert.
 My mission is to help founders, creators, and businesses stop overpaying for their software.